 Accessing The Interface From The Sides

 You may be thinking, "Gee, that's really great, but how am I supposed to work with the interface completely hidden?"
-Well, you could always rely on Photoshop's keyboard shortcuts if you happen to have them all memorized, but you actually don't need to be a "power user" to work in Full Screen Mode.
+Well, you could always rely on Photoshop's keyboard shortcuts if you happen to have them all memorized.
+But you actually don't need to be a Photoshop expert or a power user to work in Full Screen Mode.
 There's an easy way to bring back the interface when you need it.

-To show the panels that normally appear along the right of the interface, hover your mouse cursor anywhere along the right edge of the screen.
+To temporarily show the panels while in Full Screen Mode, hover your mouse cursor anywhere along the right edge of the screen.
 When you're done with the panels, drag your cursor away from the edge to hide them once again:

 Showing And Hiding The Interface From The Keyboard

-Cycling Through The Screen Modes
+The Fastest Way To Switch Screen Modes